alfkjartan/multithread_assesment/readme.md

     * To ensure there is only one `Server` object listening for connections on the server socket.
   * [Observer.](https://refactoring.guru/design-patterns/observer) Used in the `Logger` class to broadcast incoming messages several `Repository` objects.
   * [Strategy.](https://refactoring.guru/design-patterns/strategy) Used in the `Sensor` class, to separate the data acquisition part (the `probe` callable) which can the vary depending on the type of sensor being simulated.
 See [base_sensor.py](./sensors/base_sensor.py).
-  * [Iterator.](https://refactoring.guru/design-patterns/iterator) Used in the `CSVRepository` class, to make it possible to loop over the messages saved on disk.
+  * [Iterator.](https://refactoring.guru/design-patterns/iterator) Implemented in the `CSVRepository` class, to make it possible to loop over the messages saved on disk.
 See [repository.py](./service/repository/repository.py)

 ## Multithreading and multiprocessing implemented
   * Each sensor runs in a separate process.
 Three different types of inter-process communication is implemented:
-	* [Network socket.](https://docs.python.org/3/library/socket.html) This is very flexible, and allows for communication between different computers.
+	* [Network socket.](https://docs.python.org/3/library/socket.html) This is very flexible, and allows for communication between different computers (distributed computing).
-	* [Shared memory.](https://docs.python.org/3.8/library/multiprocessing.shared_memory.html) This is the fastest way of communication, by sharing physical memory.
-No copying involved (not an issue for this application, since the  messages sent from the sensors are small in size).
+	* [Shared memory.](https://docs.python.org/3.8/library/multiprocessing.shared_memory.html) This is the fastest possible way of communication, by sharing physical memory space, since no copying of data is nvolved.
+On the other hand, this is not really an issue for this application, since the  messages sent from the sensors are small in size.
-	* [Pipes.](https://docs.python.org/3.8/library/multiprocessing.html#pipes-and-queues) This is a more convenient way of communication than shared memory.
+	* [Pipes.](https://docs.python.org/3.8/library/multiprocessing.html#pipes-and-queues) This is a more convenient way of implementing communication than shared memory.
+Processes write to- and read from the pipe, and the underlying synchronization of access to the memory is handled for you.
- * Moreover, since it was necessary that matplotlib runs in a main thread to be able to plot data, a seperate process is started in `PlotRepository`, and communication is over a [Queue,](https://docs.python.org/3.8/library/multiprocessing.html#pipes-and-queues) which even more convenient than pipe.
+ * Since it was necessary that matplotlib runs in a main thread to be able to plot data, a seperate process is started in `PlotRepository`, and communication is over a [Queue,](https://docs.python.org/3.8/library/multiprocessing.html#pipes-and-queues) to which the two processes put and get elements.

 ## Running the simulation
 The main script takes the following arguments and options:
-- Locally